-BACKGROUND/ EXPERIENCE: Jennifer, a CPA and CA, has over 20 years of experience in the accounting profession and is currently a partner of Manning Elliot LLP.
+BACKGROUND/ EXPERIENCE: Jennifer, a CPA and CA, has over 25 years of experience in the accounting profession and is currently a partner of Manning Elliot LLP.
 Jennifer brings her accounting, auditing, tax and general business knowledge to the position.
 She has strong communication skills and believes that teamwork produces great results.
+She has spent many years providing personalized results.
 She has spent many years providing personalized professional services to her clients and appreciates the importance of meeting the personal needs of members, investing in employee development, and embracing technological change.